JiahangOK/JiahangOK.github.io/_pages/about.md

 Biography
 ======
 I'm currently an M.E. student at the [School of Software, Tsinghua University](http://www.thss.tsinghua.edu.cn/) under supervision of [Prof. Yang](http://tns.thss.tsinghua.edu.cn/~yangzheng/) since 2020.
-Prior to that, I received my B.S. degree in Software Engineering in 2020 from the [School of Software at Beijing Jiaotong University](http://sse.bjtu.edu.cn/cms/).
+Prior to that, I received my B.E. degree in Software Engineering in 2020 from the [School of Software at Beijing Jiaotong University](http://sse.bjtu.edu.cn/cms/).

 My research interests include the Internet of Things (IoTs), edge computing, and network systems.

 News
 ======
 - [Jun.
-2020] I received B.S. degree from Beijing Jiaotong University.
+2020] I received B.E. degree from Beijing Jiaotong University.
 - [Jun.
 2020] I received **Outstanding Graduates of Beijing** and **Outstanding Graduates of  Beijing Jiaotong University** from Beijing Jiaotong University.

 Honors and Awards